 Senator Black's role on the Standing Senate Committee on Agriculture and Forestry (AGFO) has been a very important part of his time as a senator so far.
 They have studied, among other things, Canada’s value-added food sector, supply management system, and several pieces of legislation.

 Senator Black hopes that the committee will be able to undertake a study on soil health, a topic that is extremely important to the country’s future.
-He put forward the idea for such a study and the committee held a preliminary meeting with some experts in the field.
+He put forward the idea for such a study in November 2020.
 Senator Black believes that the Standing Senate Committee on Agriculture and Forestry is well positioned to make a real difference by following through on the study of soil.